 - Fixing tooth discoloration

 To attach a crown to natural teeth, the tooth is shaped so the crown can fit on it easily.
 Next, the dentist will take a mouth impression to design your crown.
 You will receive a temporary crown during this time.
 Temporary crowns can damage or loosen easily, so avoid hard and sticky food.
 When your permanent crown is ready, it will be attached with cement.

 For dental implants, the process is a bit different.
 The patient will receive a temporary crown while the dental implant heals, which could take 4-6 months.
 Once the implant has healed, an abutment will be used to attach the permanent crown to the dental implant.

 What maintenance is required for dental crowns?

-Treat a tooth cap the same as you would your natural teeth.
+Treat dental crowns the same as you would your natural teeth.
 Brush your teeth twice a day and floss daily to prevent decay and periodontal disease.
 Do not eat candy or other hard foods, as they can cause damage.
 If your crown breaks or becomes loose, call your dentist immediately.
 If you wait too long, bacteria can form, requiring additional dental work.

-Schedule a consultation to learn about dental crowns.
+Schedule a consultation to learn about dental crowns in Oxon Hill and National Harbor.
 Our dental office offers a variety of solutions to improve every patient’s smile.
 Call or book online today.